nyanSpruk/authoring-tools-internship-task/README.md

   - Anything else fun or informative

   Then, provide a **UI toggle (e.g., switch or dropdown)** that lets users filter the table to only show entries that match criteria based on this custom column.
-  - For example, show only cities with temperature above 20°C, or population below 1 million.
+  - For example, show only cities with temperature above 20°C, or population below 1 million or windy cities,...
-  - The available filter options should be dynamically based on the data in your column.

 This is totally optional — just a chance to show off your creativity and have fun with the task!